 While travel has not returned to its pre-pandemic levels in some regions, there have been significant steps in recovery.
 Global vaccine rates have steadily increased and may regional lockdowns and restrictions have waned, both of which have helped ease potential travel anxiety.

 The increase in travel demand is a positive development, but it should also be noted that the pandemic has shifted how consumers and travel companies operate in the market.
-Several trends have emerged and hospitality companies can position themselves for success by ensuring their tech stacks meet these new needs.
+Several technology trends have emerged and hospitality companies can position themselves for success by ensuring their tech stacks meet these new needs.

 “Bleisure” is increasing in popularity

-Working remotely has quickly shifted from being a workplace perk to being the norm.
+Working remotely trend has quickly shifted from being a workplace perk to being the norm.
 Since 2009, the number of remote workers has risen by 159%, a number that will likely continue to rise through COVID-19 recovery.
 This flexibility has contributed to the increase in “bleisure” travel, in which consumers mix business with leisure.
 To appeal to these travelers, it’s crucial that hotels have reliable high-speed internet available and a variety of places for travelers to connect – from restaurants to quiet lounges to business centers.

 Hotels can also provide business-related value-adds like printing services, secondary monitors, and other computer equipment to ease some of the concerns that this new breed of traveler may have.
 But these investments don’t have to be limited to individuals booking stays.
-Some hotels are also experimenting with coworking services.
+Some hotels are also experimenting with new technologies and coworking services.
 Hamilton Hotel offers a WFH: Work From Hamilton program, which provides locals with a quiet space to get work done while also providing the hotel with incremental revenue.

 Travelers want more control of their experiences